RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Data_Sources.md

 <figure markdown>
 ![Exploitation Venn Diagram](../assets/images/cve_venn.png){ width="700" }
-<figcaption>Population Sizes associated with the Risk Remediation Taxonomy - Likelihood of Exploit branch. <br>Representative sizes and overlaps shown as there isn't authoritative exact data.</figcaption>
+<figcaption>Population Sizes associated with the Risk Remediation Taxonomy - Likelihood of Exploitation branch. <br>Representative sizes and overlaps shown as there isn't authoritative exact data.</figcaption>
 </figure>

 1. ~~50% (~~100K) of all CVEs (~200K) have known exploits Proof Of Concepts available (based on a commercial CTI product used by the author)